oscarvr10/InfColorPicker/README.md

 # InfColorPicker
-Example made from Walkthrough "Binding an iOS Objective-C Library"
+Example made from article "Walkthrough: Binding an iOS Objective-C Library" taken from Microsoft documentation.